Subscribe To This Site

 Sea power

-The other advantage of offshore wind power installations is that the wind blows more consistently at sea, especially in locations well away from the coast.
+The benefits of wind power may be compromised by transportation issues.
+However, another advantage of offshore wind power installations is that the wind blows more consistently at sea, especially in locations well away from the coast.
 There is now experimental work in development to create floating wind power turbines.

 Size and noise are not generally a problem for offshore wind farms - but maintenance costs can be much higher.